-Analytical data will be supplied in ASP Category B Data Packages.
-If more stringent than those suggested by the United States Environmental Protection Agency, the laboratory's in house QA/QC limits will be utilized.
+Analytical data will be supplied in ASP Category B Data Packages if more stringent than those suggested by the United States Environmental Protection Agency, the laboratory's in-house QA/QC limits will be utilized.
+Validated data will be submitted to the NYSDEC EQUIS database in an EDD package.